user profile avatar

 Bio

-I'm very passionate towards the medical field & I'd be a great candidate to make a difference in it.
+Hello I'm Jennie, I'm very passionate towards the medical field & I'd be a great candidate to make a difference in it.
 I love to learn more about an evolving career and helping those who are in need.
-Being bilingual and having the ambition to learn more would help me share these new skills to help those who aren't fluent in English/Spanish.
+Being bilingual and having the ambition to learn more would help me share these new skills to help those who aren't able to understand or speak for themselves.

 Education